KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/hardware/uart_background.md

 purposes.

 RS-232 is typically associated with the [DB-25](https://en.wikipedia.org/wiki/DB-25) connector.
-This connector is common on older PCs, but have mostly been replaced (in favor of USB) on modern PCs.
+This connector is common on older PCs, but have mostly been replaced on modern PCs (in favor of USB).

 The actual standard uses + x V for logic low and -x V for logic high, such that: 3 <= x <= 13.
 Many modern IoT devices found "in the wild" will however communicate in ways that do not fully comply with the RS-232 standard.